pebble-dev/developer.rebble.io/source/_guides/tools-and-resources/index.md

-This section of the developer guides contains information and resources surrounding management of SDK projects themselves, as well as additional information on using the Pebble emulator, CloudPebble, and the local SDK command-line utility.
+This section of the developer guides contains information and resources surrounding management of SDK projects themselves, as well as additional information on using the Pebble emulator and the local SDK command-line utility.
 Developers looking to add internationalization support can also find information and tools for that purpose here.

 ## Contents